typelevel/doobie/modules/docs/src/main/tut/docs/16-Extensions-H2.md

 libraryDependencies += "org.tpolecat" %% "doobie-h2" % doobieVersion
 ```

-This library pulls in [H2 Version 1.3.170](http://www.h2database.com/html/main.html) as a transitive dependency.
+This library pulls in H2 as a transitive dependency.

 ### Array Types